GokulNC/English-HindUrdu-Parallel-Translator/README.md

-# English HindUrdu Parallel Translation Playground
+# English HindiUrdu Parallel Translation Playground

 A simple playground to understand & learn the subtle differences in the dialect-pair Hindi & Urdu.